 Each parish in the Antiochian Archdiocese receives \$700 in financial assistance funds from the Order of St. Ignatius of Antioch.
 Your parish priest determines the disbursement of these funds and can be consulted for all details.
-Parish priests must turn in this information to the Department of Camping at the Antiochian Village no later than March 1 or these funds will be disbursed to other needy campers through the general Financial Assistance Fund.
+Parish priests must turn in this information to the Department of Camping no later than March 31st or these funds will be disbursed to other needy campers through the general Financial Assistance Fund.

 Additional funds are also available from the Antiochian Village for families needing financial assistance.
-To request financial assistance, please fill out the online "Financial Assistance Request Form" on our website: www.avcamp.org/forms, no later than March 1.
-Notification of awards will be sent around April 1.
-All financial assistance requests are confidential, and awards are only given on the basis of financial need.
+To request financial assistance, please fill out the online "Financial Assistance Request Form" on our website: www.avcamp.org/forms, no later than February 28th.
+Notification of awards will be sent sometime in April.
+All financial assistance requests are confidential and awards are only given on the basis of financial need.